absubuh/NCAA-MARCH-MADNESS-GAME-PREDICTION/README.md

 ---

-## 🧠 Phase 4: Model Selection
-I trained three ML models to classify game outcomes:
-1. **Logistic Regression** – Interpretable baseline model
-2. **Decision Tree** – Captures non-linear features
-3. **Random Forest** – Robust ensemble approach

-Performance was evaluated using accuracy and AUC.

----

-## 💡 Bonus: Dream Team Momentum Analysis
+## 🔍 Team Momentum Calculation
-To enhance prediction accuracy, I added a "Dream Team" feature that highlights team momentum leading up to each game.
-This script uses a rolling 3-game window to compute:
+To enhance prediction accuracy, I built a model feature that highlights team momentum using rolling metrics.
+This script uses a 3-game rolling window to compute:

 - 🏆 `TotalWins`: Number of wins over the last 3 games
 - 📊 `AvgPD`: Average Point Differential (team score minus opponent score)

-These rolling metrics help identify hot teams and can be used as additional model inputs.
+These features are integrated into the main prediction model.

-### 🔍 Sample Code
+### 🔎 Sample Code
 ```python
 import pandas as pd